jundalisay/superblist/content/en/research/poincare/time/part-6.md

 But why put `B` before `C` rather than `C` before `B`?

-If this question is put, the reply ordinarily is: we know that it is `B` which is the cause of `C` because we always see `B` happen before `C`.
+It is because we know that `B` is the cause of `C` because we always see `B` happen before `C`.

-These 2 phenomena, when witnessed, happen in a certain order; when analogous phenomena happen without witness, there is no reason to invert this order.
+These 2 phenomena, when witnessed, happen in a certain order.
+When analogous phenomena happen without witness, there is no reason to invert this order.

-Doubtless, but take care; we never know directly the physical phenomena `B` and `C`.
+But take care, we never know directly the physical phenomena `B` and `C`.

 What we know are sensations `B'` `C'` produced respectively by `B` and `C`.

 Our consciousness tells us immediately that `B'` precedes `C'`.
 We suppose that `B` and `C` succeed one another in the same order.

-This rule appears in fact very natural, and yet we are often led to depart from it.
+This rule appears in fact very natural.
+Yet we are often led to depart from it.

 We hear the sound of the thunder only some seconds after the electric discharge of the cloud.

-Of two flashes of lightning, the one distant, the other near, can not the first be anterior to the second, even though the sound of the second comes to us before that of the first?
+Of 2 flashes of lightning, the one distant, the other near, can not the first be anterior to the second, even though the sound of the second comes to us before that of the first?